 \subsection{Evaluation Metrics}

 Following prior works in controllable video generation~\cite{huang2023vbench, kim2025target, li2025genhsi, zhang2025tora}, we adopt a comprehensive suite of metrics to evaluate different aspects of video quality.
 For general video generation, we report VBench metrics~\cite{huang2023vbench}, including subject consistency (SC), background consistency (BC), dynamic degree (DD), motion smoothness (MS), aesthetics quality (AQ), and imaging quality (IQ).
 We additionally measure overall video fidelity using FVD~\cite{unterthiner2018towards} and text-video alignment using CLIPSIM~\cite{radford2021learning, wang2024motionctrl}.
-To evaluate controllable HOI synthesis, we introduce two domain-specific metrics. \textbf{Contact Accuracy (CA):} we compute per-frame hand-object contact correctness relative to ground truth using a contact detector~\cite{narasimhaswamy2020detecting}. \textbf{Trajectory Error (TE):} we compute the Euclidean distance between the ground-truth trajectory and the generated video obtained via CoTracker3~\cite{karaev2024cotracker3}.
+To evaluate controllable HOI synthesis, we introduce two domain-specific metrics, i.e \textbf{Contact Accuracy (CA):} the per-frame hand-object contact correctness relative to ground truth using a contact detector~\cite{narasimhaswamy2020detecting}, and the \textbf{Trajectory Error (TE):} the Euclidean distance between the ground-truth trajectory and the generated video obtained via CoTracker3~\cite{karaev2024cotracker3}.